wp-plugins/add-meta-tags/readme.txt

 You are expected to *collaborate* and act as a *contributor*.
 Detailed feedback is almost always the key for the quick resolution of any issue.
 Give the developer time to respond.
 Acting and expressing demands as if you are the customer or as if the developer is your personal assistant or employee is not a good way to ask for support.
 In fact, there is very little tolerance for such kind of behavior.
 Please, do not do it.
 Fixing all potential issues is just a matter of good collaboration.

+= Do you respect my privacy? =

+Absolutely.
+Add-Meta-Tags does not collect any data about the way the plugin is used by its users.
+Moreover, Add-Meta-Tags does not make any HTTP requests and does not use (or attempt to use) any resources stored remotely.
+Any statistical information about how you use the plugin is beyond the developer's interest.
+The entire source code is [https://bitbucket.org/gnotaras/wordpress-add-meta-tags/src](publicly available) for review.

 == Screenshots ==